 Blue Dot refugee support centers provide one-stop access to vital information and services

-To aid mothers and children who have fled the country in search of safety, UNICEF and UNHCR, along with local authorities and partners, have set up an expanding network of Blue Dot refugee support centers where they can access emergency services.
+To aid mothers and children who have fled the country in search of safety, UNICEF has set up a network of Blue Dot refugee support centers where they can access emergency services.